Lokua Kanza: 1995–1997: Wapi Yo and other ventures

 Kanza commenced work on his 14-track sophomore studio album, Wapi Yo (Where Are You?), in January 1995.
 The album saw its release in October of that year through RCA Records with distribution by BMG France.
 Though much more "Westernized" than his earliest repertoire, with the title in English and a French version, most of the other tracks were sung in Lingala and Swahili.
 Kanza received criticism for producing music that deviated from the authentic African style.
 Paradoxically, despite criticism, Wapi Yo garnered widespread recognition in 26 countries, with particular success in several European nations.
 The album's lead single, "Shadow Dancer", charted in multiple European countries.
 L'Événement du jeudi, a French weekly magazine, lauded Wapi Yo as "one of the most beautiful things to happen to African music."

 In October 1995, Kanza performed at the Théâtre de la Ville in Paris for a sold-out week, becoming the first Congolese solo artist to do so since Papa Wemba in February 1990.
 In November, he collaborated with Ugandan artist Geoffrey Oryema on his third studio album, Night To Night, serving as the bassist on four tracks.
 Kanza's work as an arranger on Papa Wemba's album Emotion was awarded in December during the new edition of the African Music Awards, held in Libreville, Gabon.

 In February 1996, Kanza was nominated for three awards at the Victoires de la Musique in France.
-On 1 April 1996, Lokua Kanza performed at Olympia Hall and continued to participate in significant spring festivals, from Bourges to Angoulême.
+On 1 April 1996, he performed at Olympia Hall and continued to participate in significant spring festivals, from Bourges to Angoulême.
 On 13 July, the Francofolies festival in La Rochelle held "La Fête à Lokua", a soirée where Kanza appeared alongside Youssou N'Dour and Papa Wemba.
 Shortly after, he performed at the Montreux Jazz Festival.
 He spent the rest of the summer performing throughout Africa, including at the Kora Awards ceremony in Johannesburg, where he won the Most Promising Male Artist of Africa.
 He closed the season with an appearance at the Madajazzcar festival in October.

 In 1997, Kanza toured the United States, holding multiple concerts early in the year.
 He was invited by Brazilian singer Djavan Caetano Viana to take part in the Festival de Todos os Sons (Festival of All Sounds) in Curitiba that April.
 By June, he performed at the Espace Austerlitz in Paris, where he collaborated with several artists to advocate for undocumented migrants in France.
 He returned to New York City for the Vive la World! festival in July and gave another performance in Los Angeles.